Ruddle/TMA/README.md

 If we apply those lemmas to JSON, or to XML, we can end up with the same language.

-Lets do it starting from XML:
+Here we go.

+#### Starting from XML

-Metadata is data = we remove attributes from the language.
+Metadata is data => we remove attributes from the language.

-Text is first class = we do not introduce types, and rely on existing conventions.
+Text is first class => we do not introduce types, and rely on existing conventions.

-lets start with an typical sample
+Lets start with an typical sample

 ```html
 <html>